 Table of Contents

-Epidemiology of Fallopian Tube Tumors
+Epidemiology of Cancers of the Fallopian Tube

 Fallopian tube carcinoma is of epithelial type and is identical to epithelial ovarian cancers.
 This histopathological overlap explains why many patients with primary fallopian tube carcinoma are misdiagnosed with ovarian cancer with extension to the fallopian tubes.